raycast/extensions/extensions/pipe-commands/README.md

 Use the `Create Pipe command` command to generate a new pipe command template.

-The Pipe command syntax is very similar to the script command syntax, with some caveats:
+The Pipe command syntax is very similar to the [script command syntax](https://github.com/raycast/script-commands/blob/master/README.md), with some caveats:

-- Only the `title`, `icon`, `currentDirectoryPath`, `argument1`, `mode`, and `packageName` fields are parsed (the other fields are ignored, you can still provide them for documentation !).
-Some fields slight differ:
 - The icon field only accepts Raycast API Icons (ex: `Globe`, `Trash`...) instead of emoji and images paths.
 - The argument1 object only accept some fields:

   | field          | description                                | values       | required |
   | -------------- | ------------------------------------------ | ------------ | -------- |
   | type           | What type of input the pipe command handle | text or file | ✅        |
   | percentEncoded | useful for query strings                   | boolean      | ❌        |

 - The mode field only accept some options:
   | option    | description                                                         |
   | --------- | ------------------------------------------------------------------- |
   | silent    | The last line (if it exists) will be shown in overlaying HUD        |
   | fullOuput | The entire output is presented on a separate view                   |
   | copy      | The output will be copied to the clipboard                          |
   | replace   | The output will replace the input (incompatible with file argument) |
+- The `iconDark`, `needsConfirmation`, `refreshTime`, `argument2`, `argument3` fields are not supported and will be ignored

 ## Pipe Commands Logic